 The always enterprising reporters at the Miami Herald managed to dig up his Myspace page, which has not been updated in roughly seven years.
 Nonetheless, there are more than a few very interesting things written on it by, barring a highly unlikely act of computer hacking, George himself.

-Let us begin with his opinions about his hometown of Manassas, which is a prominent suburban community south of Washington, DC (as posted to Facebook with errors): “Moved out….about 4 years ago, alot of people say they hate it but i cant ever say i hate home.
+Let us begin with his opinions about his hometown of Manassas, which is a prominent suburban community south of Washington, DC: “Moved out….about 4 years ago, alot of people say they hate it but i cant ever say i hate home.
 Miss my boys from back home, no one is gonna have your back like your boys who grew up with you and are as scared of your momma as you are!
 You know who you are, the same ones that would come ova and have my pops tie your tie before every school dance and interview.
 I know alot of yall hatin cause im out and aint ever goin back, i used to look at people like me the same way.
 Can you really hate on someone for improving thier life?”

 It sounds like he was caught in a warzone on the Texas border rather than residing a few miles south south of the Potomac River; hence the problem with exaggerated stereotypes.
 Anyhow, he had a few things to say about entrepreneurship: “Im down here now opened my own insurance agency, small but its mine.
 I put my grandma’s name on it so that she could see its hers too, who knows where i would be with out her.”